MIDOSS/docs/models/mohid_on_graham.rst

 Choose the :kbd:`--time` value to be close to what you expect to need in order to avoid having to wait too long for the session to be allocated to you.
 For guidance,
-transformation of a :file:`Lagrangian.hdf5` from a MOHID run for 7 days of model time on the SalishSeaCast domain takes anywhere from 6m30s to 17m30s, depending on how :kbd:`cedar` is operating.
+transformation of a :file:`Lagrangian.hdf5` from a MOHID run for 7 days of model time on the SalishSeaCast domain takes anywhere from 6m30s to 17m30s, depending on how :kbd:`graham` is operating.

 Once the interactive session starts, do the transformation by: